luismrguimaraes/SGI/tp3/README.md

 ## Project information

 ### Changes
 - Added a checkers game which follows [these rules](https://www.ultraboardgames.com/checkers/game-rules.php).
 The game starts after clicking on the game board.
+Its logic core is described in [`Game.js`](./objects/Game.js).

 ### Scene Description
 - The scene is a desert which features: